Travels from: Victoria

 Nobody feels ready for major change.
 It is easy to accept that change is constant when it arrives in small waves, but how do we prepare ourselves for the surge of relentless change or adversity?
 How do we access our strengths and maintain clear thinking?

-Unlocking this resilience and tapping into your best self in the midst of change and crisis allows you to navigate forward positively.
+We must unlock resilience and tap into our best selves in the midst of change and crisis in order to allow forward and positive navigation.

-In this presentation, Simon will take audiences on an emotional journey where they will be moved and inspired by a personal story of grief and loss that leads to hope and new beginnings.
-Simon will provide a roadmap that outlines the tools he has harnessed through these experiences enabling him to manage and navigate relentless change, and heal and shift his life from pain to purpose.
+In this presentation, Simon takes audiences on an emotional journey where they will be moved and inspired by a personal story of grief and loss that leads to hope and new beginnings.
+Simon provides a roadmap that outlines the tools he has harnessed through these experiences enabling him to manage and navigate relentless change, and heal and shift his life from pain to purpose.

 Audiences will walk away with a deeper appreciation for the true meaning of life, but also with a toolkit that will enable them to have a deeper understanding of the role of presence and resilience, to proactively build strength in the face of change or adversity.

-A River of Love is a heart-opening keynote showcasing Simons journey as the primary carer for his infant son Marmaduke as he battled childhood cancer.
-This is a story that captures the infinite wisdom and purity of a child, the awe-inspiring compassion shown by others, and explores Simon’s personal transformation in accepting the reality of death.
+A heart-opening keynote showcasing Simons journey as the primary carer for his infant son Marmaduke as he battled childhood cancer.
+A story that captures the infinite wisdom and purity of a child, the awe inspiring compassion shown by others, and explores the personal transformation in accepting the reality of death.

-In this presentation, Simon will take the audience on an emotional journey sharing stories from his experience in palliative care.
+In this presentation, Simon takes audiences on an emotional journey sharing stories from his experience in palliative care.
 While it is confronting to face death in any capacity it also where we view the true beauty of life magnified.
 The lessons we learn as we sit on the edge of these experiences remind us to be present, to embrace joy, gratitude and to always connect to other human beings with compassion and love.
 These are the lessons of Marmaduke.